rice-eclipse/slonk/api.md

 - `estop_sequence` - array: A list of objects describing each sequential operation to be taken during the shutoff sequence.

+- `pin_heartbeat` - number: The GPIO pin ID of the pin to be lit on and off for the heartbeat light.

 ### Drivers